Coronavirus latest: UK rolls out nationwide lockdown | DW | 23.03.2020

 "You must stay at home," he told British people in his daily press briefing.
 "If you don’t follow the rules the police will have the powers to enforce them, including through fines and dispersing gatherings."

 Gatherings of more than two people have been banned.
-People are only allowed to leave their house to exercise outside once a day, to go to work if they absolutely cannot work from home, for shopping trips as infrequently as possible and to help or seek medical assistance.
+People are only allowed to leave their house to exercise outside once a day, to go to work if they absolutely cannot work from home, for shopping trips as infrequently as possible and to help or for medical purposes.

+Johnson also announced the closure of all shops selling non-essential goods.
+Libraries, playgrounds and places of worship will also close, along with all social events and ceremonies — excluding funerals.

+The restrictions will be reviewed after three weeks.
+Johnson paid tribute to the UK’s National Health Service, but also said that "no healthcare system in the world" could handle the effects of COVID-19 unless the spread is slowed as much as possible.

 20:12 France has announced it will close down all open air food markers and tighten regulations on outside exercise, starting on Tuesday.
 Outings for exercise will be limited to one hour per day and people must remain within one kilometer of their homes, French Prime Minister Edouard Philippe said.